ryu878/halftrend_python/README.md

 ## Contacts
-I can develop a trading robot for any crypto exchange.
-Any indicators, logic.
-Bots of any complexity.
+I develop trading robots, dashboards and indicators for any crypto exchanges.
+Any indicators, logic, bots of any complexity.
 To contact me:

 Discord: https://discord.gg/zSw58e9Uvf